 Black takes the c4-pawn and might hold onto it!

 In the main line, black gives back the pawn and a very unusual situation arises:

 Black has two outside, connected passed pawns!
 This single factor made the Noteboom really appealing to me in the late 1990s and early 2000s: as long as I didn’t get mated, I often wound up with winning or nearly winning endgames!

-I had a ridiculously high score with the Noteboom Variation, when my opponents allowed it, including some nice upsets.
+I had a ridiculous score with the Noteboom Variation when my opponents allowed it, including some nice upsets.
 The fun didn’t stop there, however.

 The Marshall Gambit